Menu:

 No. 46251 "City of Nottingham" is the largest ex LMS loco on the line.
 Seen here awaiting the fitting of new smoke defectors leaving Bank Cliff with the suburban maroon rake during The 2009 British Railways Steam Gala.
 (Hornby)

 British Railways (ex.
-SR) Bullied Pacific 4-6-2 Re-built Merchant Navy Class Number 35012 "Bibby Line"
+SR) Bulleid Pacific 4-6-2 Re-built Merchant Navy Class Number 35012 "Bibby Line"

-One of the largest steam locomotives on the line and one of four Bullied designed locos here.
+One of the largest steam locomotives on the line and one of four Bulleid designed locos here.
 Seen here approaching platform 4 at Bank Cliff.
 This was before the new name boards had been painted, seen blank in the background.
 (Hornby)

 British Railways 2-10-0 9F Class No. 92220 "Evening Star"